 Color Laser Printer Buyer’s Guide

-- Brother laser printers haven’t been around as long as some of the other big players, but they’re quietly making a name for themselves for their ability to produce a great color printer at a reasonable price.
-They rarely score first in any one category, but they offer nice balance across the board and are especially solid choices in the consumer market.
+- Brother laser printers haven’t been around as long as some of the other big brands, but they’re quietly making a name for themselves for their ability to produce a great color printer at a reasonable price.
+They rarely score first in any one category, but they offer a nice balance across the board and are especially solid choices in the consumer market.

 - Lexmark laser printers are cheap, both in terms of upfront costs and the amount of money you can expect to pay on ink and toner cartridges over the years.
 They also have a pretty decent variety of unique features up their sleeve.
 But because they aren’t super reliable, they’re better suited for the home rather than the office.